-OK, so now we know that the authority of The Law for believers ended with John the Baptist, but what about all the people that were there on the Mount of Olives listening to Yashua Messiah, were they believers?
-Well the Learners were sort of believers and there may have been one or three others that would eventually become believers, but in the main the majority of that audience would have been non-believers, so were all under The Law – The Commandments.
+OK, so now we have ascertained that the authority of The Law for believers ended with John the Baptist, but what about all the people that were there on the Mount of Olives that day listening to Yashua Messiah, were they believers?
+Well the Learners (disciples) were sort of believers and there may have been one or three others that would eventually become believers, but in the main the majority of that audience would have been non-believers, so therefore were all under The Law – The Commandments.

 Matthew 5:19 (KJV) (first part) Whosoever therefore shall break one of these least commandments and shall teach men so, he shall be called the least in The Kingdom of God (Heaven).
 (Brackets mine)

 Now when Yashua Messiah says: “the least of these commandments” what was He talking about.
 Well, we have to look at the next verse for the answer to that, because there is nothing in The Holy Scriptures that can tell us what a “least commandment” is.